Mohitsharma4218/IMDB_ANALYSIS_sql_project/README.md

 #runam
 #fan so on....

--- 3:Summarise the ratings table based on movie counts by median ratings. select distinct(median_rating) as median_ratings,count(movie_id) as total_movie from ratings group by median_ratings order by median_ratings;
+# 3:Summarise the ratings table based on movie counts by median ratings.
+select distinct(median_rating) as median_ratings,count(movie_id) as total_movie from ratings group by median_ratings order by median_ratings;

 #94 movies have 1 median rating.
 #119 movies have 2 median rating.
 #283 movies have 3 median rating.

--- 4:Identify the production house that has produced the most number of hit movies (average rating > 8). select production_company, count(id) as number_of_movies from movie m join ratings r on m.id = r.movie_id
+# 4:Identify the production house that has produced the most number of hit movies (average rating > 8).
+select production_company, count(id) as number_of_movies from movie m
+join ratings r on m.id = r.movie_id
 where avg_rating > 8 and production_company is not null
 group by production_company
 order by number_of_movies desc;

-# top production_company which has hit movies(average rating > 8) are
+#top production_company which has hit movies(average rating > 8) are
 #Dream warrior pictures
 #national theatre live
 #lietuvos kinostudija
 #swadharm entertainment so on..

--- 5:Determine the number of movies released in each genre during March 2017 in the USA with more than 1,000 votes. select genre,year, count(g.movie_id) movie_count from genre g join movie m on m.id = g.movie_id join ratings r on g.movie_id = r.movie_id
+# 5:Determine the number of movies released in each genre during March 2017 in the USA with more than 1,000 votes.
+select genre,year, count(g.movie_id) movie_count from genre g
+join movie m on m.id = g.movie_id
+join ratings r on g.movie_id = r.movie_id